 As discussed earlier in the Needs Assessment, the 2020 Greater Los Angeles Homeless Count, conducted by the Los Angeles Homeless Service Authority (LAHSA) included a count of homeless on the street, in shelters (emergency, transitional and safe haven), hidden homeless and youth.
 In the San Gabriel Valley, LA Service Planning Area (SPA) 3, the homeless population was 4,555 persons in 2020, which was a one percent increase from the homeless population in SPA 3 in 2019.
 Within Sierra Madre, no homeless persons were identified during the 2020 count.
 Consultation with the City's Police Chief and Community Services Officer confirmed the absence of homeless in the community, and none were reported to nearby shelters.
-This is likely due to the lack of public transit into Sierra Madre from nearby cities.
+This is likely due to the lack of direct public transit into Sierra Madre from nearby cities, with the exception of MTA's new Micro Metro on-demand rideshare service.

-Any homeless that would reside in Sierra Madre would be are-served by numerous facilities and programs, primarily located in the adjacent City of Pasadena.
+Any homeless that would reside in Sierra Madre would be served by facilities and programs primarily located in the adjacent City of Pasadena.
 These programs include several emergency and transitional shelters, permanent supportive housing and Union Station Homeless Services, the largest social services agency in the San Gabriel Valley assisting homeless and very-low income individuals and families.
 Sierra Madre participates with the San Gabriel Valley Council of Governments (SGVCOG) to address regional homeless needs, and SGVCOG's Consortium on Homelessness has developed an on-line database of services (www.sgvc.org).
 In addition, the City of Sierra Madre's website has a list of community resources to help with social service needs, including homelessness.